The NIHR Academy Member experience

 These include NIHR-funded training fellowships in Biomedical Research Centres/Units (BRC/BRUs) and Collaborations for Leadership in Applied Health Research and Care (CLAHRCs) or through approved training programmes offered by NIHR Schools, and Translational Research Collaborations.

-What does it mean to be an NIHR Member (formally NIHR Trainees)?
+What does it mean to be an NIHR Academy Member (formerly NIHR Trainees)?

 NIHR Dean for Faculty Trainees, Professor Dave Jones explains in the video below (filmed at the NIHR Trainee Meeting 2015)